Morocco with Kids | 15 Top Things To Do And See

 Iconic blue boats in Essaouira fishing habour.

-Essaouira’s laid-back vibe and opportunity for a camel or horse ride along the shore make it a fun and unique experience, while Agadir boasts modern amenities, family-friendly resorts, quad biking and surfing.
+Essaouira has a laid-back vibe and offers the opportunity for a camel or horse ride along the shore.
+Agadir is more of a resort town with modern amenities and offers quad biking and surfing.

 Colourful spices piled up in dishes to sell at a Moroccan Market.

-We particularly liked watching the skilled craftsmen make camel sandals and wooden chess pieces.
-Soaking up the intense aroma, lively atmosphere, and Moroccan delicacies was a fun and educational adventure for the whole family.
+We particularly enjoyed watching the skilled craftsmen make camel sandals and wooden chess pieces.
+Soaking up the intense aroma, experiencing the lively atmosphere, and sampling traditional Moroccan delicacies was a fun and educational adventure for the whole family.

 8. Hot Air Balloon